hezamu/github-release-watcher/README.md

 > A simple Scala.js app to list releases in for one or more projects in Github.

-You need authenticate with your Github account to see the releases.
-See it in action at [vaadin-release-watcher.firebaseapp.com](https://vaadin-release-watcher.firebaseapp.com/).
+The app authenticates with your Github account to fetch the releases from the Github API.
+The release data is displayed in a [<vaadin-grid>](https://vaadin.com/elements/-/element/vaadin-grid).

+## Demo
+See the app in action at [vaadin-release-watcher.firebaseapp.com](https://vaadin-release-watcher.firebaseapp.com/)

+## Configuration
+Alter the `organization` and `repos` vals in App object to choose which repositories to look at.

-## Build Setup
+## Buildingand running
+This is a SBT project.

 ``` bash
 # Start SBT